 sudo apt install texworks

 Flatpak packages TeXworks with all dependencies in an isolated container.
-This approach prevents conflicts with system libraries and ensures consistent behavior across different Ubuntu versions.
+This approach prevents conflicts with system libraries and ensures consistent behavior across all Ubuntu versions, including 26.04 where the PPA is unavailable.
 However, the sandbox restricts file access by default, requiring explicit permission grants to read your LaTeX projects.
-For users who prioritize isolation over convenience:

 Enable Flathub Repository